 Pat Richey Best Article of the Year Award

-In 2013, the ACUIA Board renamed this award the “Pat Richey Best Article of the Year Award” to honor Pat’s commitment to ACUIA and the Internal Audit profession and standards through her countless article submissions to The Audit Report magazine.
-Over the years Pat volunteered with ACUIA in many capacities including serving on the Board, as a Regional Director, as a Chapter Coordinator, and mentoring fellow auditors.
+In 2013, the ACUIA Board renamed this award the “Pat Richey Best Article of the Year Award” to honor Pat’s commitment to the ACUIA, the Internal Audit profession, and the internal audit standards through her countless article submissions to The Audit Report magazine.
+Over the years, Pat volunteered with the ACUIA in many capacities, including as a Board member, a Regional Director, and a Chapter Coordinator, as well as mentoring fellow auditors.

 The criteria used to evaluate the articles includes:

-- Topical Selection: The topic should be of current interest to the majority of credit union auditors.
+Relevance: The topic should be of current interest to the majority of credit union auditors.

-- Helpful: The article should be helpful to the majority of credit union auditors.
+Helpful: The article should be helpful to the majority of credit union auditors.
 The reader should be able to incorporate or use some information in their daily work or audit plan.

-- Application: The material is widely applicable to all credit union auditors.
-Difference between federal or state chartered credit unions should be defined.
+Application: The material is widely applicable to all credit union auditors.
+Differences between federal or state chartered credit unions should be defined.
 The award winner is announced at the Annual Conference business meeting.
 The winner receives a plaque and recognition in the ACUIA publications.
 For more information about publishing an article in The Audit Report Magazine or on the web site, contact the ACUIA office.
 Reprints are not eligible for Article of the Year award consideration.